ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/+generated__Variant.md

 ##### alternate_bases

-* one or more bases relative to start position of the reference genome,replacing the reference_bases value; for precise variants
+* * one or more bases relative to start position of the reference genome, replacing the reference_bases value
+* for precise variants; normally not used for structural (e.g. DUP, DEL) alterations

 * example:

 ```